-score of 550 will place the student into MAT168 or MAT173.
-We strongly encourage these students take the placement test since they may place into a higher course.
+Math: Students who have taken the math portion of the SAT within the last two years may receive a waiver from the Math Placement (BSA) Test.
+A score of 500 will place the student into MAT137, and a score of 550 will place the student into MAT168 or MAT173.
+However, we strongly encourage these students to take the placement test since they may place into a higher course.

 English: Students who have taken the verbal portions of the SAT within the past two years and have achieved a score of 450 on either the Critical Reading or Writing portions of the SAT will be placed into English 101.
-Students are strongly encouraged to take the Placement Test since they may place into a higher course.
+We strongly encourage students to take the placement test since they may place into a higher course.